odoo/documentation/point_of_sale/belgian_fdm/setup.rst

 ===================================================
-Setting up the Fiscal Data Module with the Odoo POS
+Setting up the Fiscal Data Module with the Twenty20 POS
 ===================================================

 Introduction